Modern Times

 Let’s take a look at some of these final clues.
 Even as we try to grip onto the veracity of these late era references, the contradictions will be blatant—due in part to years of head-butting between creators and editors.

-Below is a quick list of the fifteen year timeline that a large group of creators (again, not all) seemed to have been cribbing from throughout (and especially towards the end of) the Modern Age.
+Below is a quick list of the fifteen-year timeline that a large group of creators (again, not all) seemed to have been cribbing from throughout (and especially towards the end of) the Modern Age.
 I will refer to my chronological listings as BY1 for Bat Year One, BY2 for Bat Year Two, etc…___________________

 DC YEAR TWO: As site contributor/fellow Batmanologist Valheru states, DC Y2 comprises many stories referenced from the Kane/Finger era (i.e origins of most of Batman’s rogues gallery).
 The Long Halloween and “Batman: Year Two” go here.
 BY2 through BY3 is comprised mostly of these rogues gallery debuts and LOTDK tales.
-Many of the LOTDK stories just aren’t canon anymore according to DC.
+Many of the LOTDK stories aren’t canon anymore, according to DC.
 (Or if they are, they are compressed into near oblivion and all placed into DC Y2.)
 My BY2 is basically the same as DC Y2, also including “Batman: Year Two” and the start of The Long Halloween.

 DC YEAR THREE: Dark Victory and “Venom” occur.
 Dick Grayson debuts as Robin at age 13.
 The JLA debuts here.
 (Timelines in Zero Hour, Batman Secret Files and Origins, Villains Secret Files and Origins, Nightwing Secret Files and Origins, and Guide to the DCU 2000 all list Dick debuting as Robin in DC Y3.)
 DC Y3 is basically my BY3 through BY6.